AaronWatters/H5Gizmos/doc/Javascript/README.md

 """)
 ```

+An attempt to convert this object to JSON using simple recursive descent
+could result in an infinite recursion.
+The following `get` command
+truncates the recursion at level 2:

 ```Python
 await get(greeting.element.loop, to_depth=2)
 ```

+This generates the following value in the parent:

 ```Python
 {'name': 'loop', 'reference': {'name': 'loop', 'reference': None}}
 ```

+The following truncates the value at level 4

 ```Python
 await get(greeting.element.loop, to_depth=4)
 ```

+generating the value:

 ```Python
 {'name': 'loop',